 Research, development and extension

-Agricultural research and development involves plant and animal breeding; pest, weed and disease management; farm business economics, and nutrition.
+Agricultural research and development involve plant and animal breeding; pest, weed, and disease management; farm business economics, and nutrition.
 Roles in this field help to continuously expand and strengthen Australia’s agricultural industry, making it an incredibly rewarding pathway to explore.